iamVP7/mozwebext_book/manuscript/Motivational_tab.md

-# Building our Motivational Tab
+# Experiment 1: Building our Motivational Tab

 We got to know what is meant by WebExtension and how to install WebExtension from the source code available in our system.
 Those leasons are very important to us, as we move forward with our development, we will be always using them.